Special Member Access

 To honor our long association with the American Ornithological Society (AOS) and as a way to thank the greater ornithological community who writes, revises, and contributes to these scientific accounts, current, paid members of AOS receive free access to Birds of the World.
-If you have forgotten or do not know your AOS member ID, please contact the AOS business center.
-Tip: If you recently joined AOS, you might have to wait a few weeks for your ID to be transferred from AOS to Cornell.
-Sign in here (you will need your AOS member ID and your last name will act as the password but be sure to make the first letter of your last name uppercase).
+Click here to access Birds of the World through the AOS Member Portal.
+Upon logging in, navigate to the Birds of the World site using the link in the middle of the page.

-To ensure that no person is denied access to this invaluable resource, we provide scholarships for those who cannot afford a subscription plan.
+To ensure that no person is denied access to this invaluable resource, we provide a limited number of scholarships to qualifying users who cannot afford a subscription plan.
 Learn more here.

 We also have a special access method for the patrons and staff of certain nonprofits, agencies, and public libraries that pay our annual institutional fee.
 That link can be found here: